tody411/SOM-ColorManifolds/README.md

 * results: Result images will be saved in the directory.

 ### Test SOM Demo
-You can test the SOM with the following command.
+You can test the SOM with the following command from ```som_cm``` directory..
 ``` bash
   > python main.py
 ```

-This command will start downloading images via Google Image API then run the SOM module to generate result images.
+This command will start downloading test images via Google Image API then run the SOM module to generate result images.

 <!-- ## API Document